exasol/script-languages-container-ci-setup/user_guide/user_guide.md

 ## Usage

-There are actual 4 commands:
+The following commands are available:
 * `health` checks the current environment and setup of your AWS CLI installation
 * `deploy-ci-build` deploys the AWS Cloudformation Stack which runs CodeBuild on the given AWS profile
 * `deploy-source-credentials` deploys the AWS Cloudformation Stack for the source credentials